 - High-Fidelity Wraparound is wraparound used as a strengths-based planning process that occurs in a team setting to engage with children, youth, and their families.
 Wraparound shifts focus away from a traditional service-driven, problem-based approach to care and instead follows a strengths-based, needs-driven approach.

 - Integrated Listening Systems research-based, non-invasive multisensory programs include music, movement, breathing, meditation, and language exercises designed to support individuals experiencing difficulties with:

 • Anxiety/Depression • Attention/Memory Difficulties • Behavior Regulation • Learning Differences • Sleep Disturbances • Social Challenges

 AFS School and Community-based Mental Health Services

 AFS Community & Home Based mental health care allows clinicians to stabilize and strengthen families in schools, homes, and communities making interventions and teachable moments more applicable and impactful.
 Some services are preventative, assisting families so a child or teen is able to stay in the home.
 Other services are implemented once a youth has been placed in care.

 - Reunification: AFS works within a family’s environment to rebuild family relationships and work towards reunification.

-- Adoptions: AFS supports families both before and after adoption, helping to stabilize and gain insight into the emotional issues confronting them.
+- Adoption: AFS supports families both before and after adoption, helping them to stabilize and gain insight into the emotional issues confronting them.